SoPreoccupied/resourcehub/README.md

 * CSS3
 * JavaScript
 * React
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * Node

 ### What's Next?

-Dropdown Search for format as well as other helpful inputs.
+Dropdown Search for format as well as other helpful filters.

 **Note: Feel free to contact me with improvements you'd like to see implemented! **